haacked/haacked.com/_posts/archived/2005-01-09-speaking-of-sake-heres-a-bottle-in-the-shape-of-a-castle.aspx.markdown

 ---
 layout: post
-title: "Speaking of Sake, Here's a Bottle in the Shape of a Castle"
+title: Speaking of Sake, Here's a Bottle in the Shape of a Castle
 date: 2005-01-09 -0800
 comments: true
 disqus_identifier: 1839
 categories: []
+redirect_from: "/archive/2005/01/08/speaking-of-sake-heres-a-bottle-in-the-shape-of-a-castle.aspx/"
 ---

 Due to my love for sake, my father-in-law gave this bottle to me as a parting gift.